ZanePearOchs/Coursework-Projects/README.md

-In this project, completed for CSCI 350: Databases and Structures My partner and I were given creative freedom to wrangle a dataset of our choosing, and analyze it using a supervised machine learning model.
+This project was completed for CSCI 350: Databases and Structures.
+My partner and I were given creative freedom to wrangle a dataset of our choosing, and analyze it using a supervised machine learning model.
-We sought to uncover patterns, build predictive models, and draw meaningful conclusions based on real-world data.
+We sought to uncover patterns, build random forest predictive models about player rating, and draw meaningful conclusions based on a variety of player attributes.

-This [Jupyter Notebook](FifaOveralls.ipynb) contains our full analysis, model building, and evaluation.
+This [Jupyter Notebook](FifaOveralls.ipynb) contains our brief analysis, model building using decision trees, and evaluation.

+The next project was completed during the same course.
+Using machine learning techniques and confusion matrix analysis, we explored various thresholds of points scored by Michael Jordan to predict the likelihood of a Chicago Bulls win, identifying key patterns in his performance that influence his team's success.

+This [Jupyter Notebook](MJProject.ipynb) contains our brief analysis, model building using a confusion matrix, and evaluation.